 4) AI misuse and online harms

-• “It could always be used to impersonate someone for example a child’s voice could be used to create a false alert for a parent. a person of trust could be mimicked quite easily.
+• “It could always be used to impersonate someone, for example a child’s voice could be used to create a false alert for a parent.
+A person of trust could be mimicked quite easily.
 I’m also concerned about the potential loss of control,” said a South East man aged 35-44.

 5) Education skills and public understanding